PaimaStudios/paima-engine-docs/docs/home/6-releasing-a-game/2-versioning.md

 }
 ```

 The only place Paima will check for you is inside the built-in `userWalletLogin` utility function, which will throw a `PaimaMiddlewareErrorCode.BACKEND_VERSION_INCOMPATIBLE` if the major versions do not match.
+This won't be enough to warn users already playing a game to refresh their app if the backend version changes.